ibm-cloud-docs/codeengine/subscription-cos-tutorial.md

 To see the buckets and their associated regions by using the CLI,

-1. Download the {{site.data.keyword.cos_short}} plug-in CLI.
+1. Install the {{site.data.keyword.cos_short}} plug-in CLI.

     ```
     ibmcloud plugin install cloud-object-storage
     ```
     {: pre}

+2. Create an {{site.data.keyword.cos_short}} resource instance.
+For example, create an {{site.data.keyword.cos_short}} resource that is named `mycloud-object-storage` using the IBM Cloud lite plan.

+    ```
+    ibmcloud resource service-instance-create mycloud-object-storage cloud-object-storage lite global
+    ```
+    {: pre}

-2. Get the CRN (Cloud Resource Name) number from your {{site.data.keyword.cos_short}} instance.
+3. Display the details of the {{site.data.keyword.cos_short}} resource instance that you created.
+Use the details to get the CRN (Cloud Resource Name) number from your {{site.data.keyword.cos_short}} instance.
 The CRN number identifies which {{site.data.keyword.cos_short}} instance you want to use.
 The CRN number is the value of the `ID` field in the output of the `ibmcloud resource service-instance COS_INSTANCE_NAME` command.

     ```
-    ibmcloud resource service-instance my-cloud-object-storage
+    ibmcloud resource service-instance mycloud-object-storage
     ```
     {: pre}

     **Example output**

     ```
-    Name:                  my-cloud-object-storage
+    Name:                  mycloud-object-storage
     ID:                    crn:v1:bluemix:public:cloud-object-storage:global:a/ab9d57f699655f028880abcd2ccdb524:910b727b-abcd-4a73-abcd-77c68bfeabcd::
     GUID:                  910b727b-abcd-4a73-abcd-77c68bfeabcd
     Location:              global